PTI starts filling political posts

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) has nominated party leader Asad Qaiser as the Speaker of the National Assembly and Chaudhry Mohammad Sarwar as Governor of Punjab.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) has nominated party leader Asad Qaiser as speaker of the National Assembly and Chaudhry Mohammad Sarwar as governor of Punjab.

+“We have clear majority in Punjab and we are in a position to form government in the province,” Qureshi said.

-Asad Qaiser, who has previously served as Speaker of Khyber Pakhtunkhwa Assembly, brings a wealth of experience with him and enjoys an admirable relationship with all the political parties, Qureshi told the media.
+Asad Qaiser, who has previously served as speaker of Khyber Pakhtunkhwa Assembly, brings a wealth of experience with him and enjoys an admirable relationship with all political parties, Qureshi told media.

-Speaking to the media here, the PTI Spokesman, Fawad Chaudhry, said that newly-elected members of the National Assembly would take oath at 10:00am on August 13, which would be followed by the election for the speaker and deputy speaker of the assembly through secret balloting.
+Speaking to media here, the PTI spokesman Fawad Chaudhry said that newly-elected members of the National Assembly would take oath at 10:00am on August 13, which would be followed by the election for speaker and deputy speaker of the assembly through secret balloting.

 "The procedure takes two to three days, hence it has been decided that the oath-taking would take place on August 18," he announced, adding that preparations for the ceremony would kick off from Saturday.